 September 13, 2018

-Atlantic Council Names Dr. Miyeon Oh as Director of Scowcroft Center’s Asia Security Initiative
+Atlantic Council Names Dr. Miyeon Oh as the Director of Scowcroft Center’s Asia Security Initiative

 WASHINGTON, DC – The Atlantic Council announced today that Dr. Miyeon Oh has been named the first director of the Asia Security Initiative within the Scowcroft Center for Strategy and Security.